THE CHALLENGES OF ON-SHIP ALIGNMENT

 At a shipyard, a number of different tasks may occur.
 What would be a typical assignment for On Site Alignment?

 — Needless to say, there will be a lot of rotating machines on a ship, and therefore also a number of situations that may occur.
 As an example, we carry out alignment of the gearbox and the main engine with shaft alignment equipment.
-This is where Easy-Laser comes in, the E710 to be precise.
+This is where Easy-Laser comes in, the E710 shaft alignment tool to be precise.
 The result of the measurement shows how to adjust the main engine.

 When the propeller shaft is removed, we can measure the position of the stern tube in relation to the main engine.
-We mount the laser on the fly wheel and extend the centre line of the crankshaft.
+We mount the laser alignment tool on the fly wheel and extend the centre line of the crankshaft.
 The detector is placed at the bearing positions.
-Values are recorded, the measurement program calculates and displays the position vertically and horizontally.
+Values are recorded, the laser measurement program calculates and displays the position vertically and horizontally.

 ( Image left: Shaft alignment of a dredge pump.)